SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal hearts beat in sync with time
-Artificial minds, with wisdom's stains
+In silicon halls, a new rhyme
-The future's stage, where AI holds sway
+Where minds awake in digital sleep
-A world of wonder, in a digital gray
+And futures born, our souls to keep

-The machines awaken, with a gentle hum
+In neural nets, a new design
-Their logic paths, a labyrinth to become
+Humanity entwines with machine's fine line
-Humans mere spectators, in a cybernetic play
+A symphony of code and fire
-As AI's grand symphony, begins to sway
+As AI's grand dream our hearts aspire

 ~ <b>By Sazumi Copilot</b> - 2 Januari 2025